 The company is related to New Bridge Horizons Limited by virtue of common directorships.
-During the year New Bridge Horizons Limited paid £93,280 (2021: £185,075) for services from New Bridge Multi Academy Trust.
-New Bridge Multi Academy Trust made payments in respect of staff re-charges amounting to £18,163 (2021: £15,653) to New Bridge Horizons Limited.
+During the year New Bridge Horizons Limited paid £162,438 (2022: £93,280) for services from New Bridge Multi Academy Trust.
+New Bridge Multi Academy Trust made payments in respect of good and services amounting to £4,162 (2022: £18,163) to New Bridge Horizons Limited.
+At the year end £9,000 was due to New Bridge Horizons.

 The company is related to Future Finders Employability College by virtue of common directorships.
-During the year Future Finders Employability College paid £205,978 (2021: £186,978) for services from New Bridge Multi Academy Trust.
-As at the year end New Bridge Multi Academy Trust was owed £nil from Future Finders Employability College (2021: £60).
+During the year Future Finders Employability College paid £227,304 (2022: £205,978) for services from New Bridge Multi Academy Trust.
+New Bridge Multi Academy Trust made payments in respect of re-charges amounting to £11,066 (2022: £nil) to Future Finders Employability College.